cvat-ai/cvat/cvat/apps/annotation/README.md

 #### How to create a task from YOLO formatted dataset (from VOC for example)
-1. Follow the official [guide](https://pjreddie.com/darknet/yolo/)(see Training YOLO on VOC section) and prepare the YOLO formatted annotation.
+1. Follow the official [guide](https://pjreddie.com/darknet/yolo/)(see Training YOLO on VOC section) and prepare the YOLO formatted annotation files.
 1. Zip train images
    ```bash
    zip images.zip -j -@ < train.txt